darkwark/Photoshop/Shapes/README.md

 # Shape Classes
-Classes for drawing various shapes using JSX.
+By default Adobe Photoshop doesn't provide default functions for drawing shapes like Ellipses or Rectangles.
+These classes provide such functionality.

 ## Usage
 Include `Layer.js` to your main JSX file using